-A year or so ago, we had a couple of guys from LEGO visit SparkFun.
+A year or so ago, we had a couple of guys from a certain popular building block company visit SparkFun.
 I'll admit, I fangirled a bit.
 Okay, maybe a lot.
-I have always loved LEGOs; I've always loved pulling things apart and rebuilding them to see how they work.
-LEGOs have that "new" factor - the fun of the build, the satisfaction when it's done - and the "Ooo - how can we hack this" is the cherry on top.
+I have always loved these building blocks; I've always loved pulling things apart and rebuilding them to see how they work.
+The kits have that "new" factor - the fun of the build, the satisfaction when it's done - and the "Ooo - how can we hack this" is the cherry on top.
 Plus, the latest kits are SO COOL.
 My birthday is coming up, if anyone wants to buy me either that Hogwarts Castle or Great Hall kit...just sayin'.

 What did SparkFun do?
 They went out and sourced a bunch of adapter samples and handed me a bunch of other cool stuff to play with.
 For real - check this out:

 So now I am sitting at my desk, in the process of stress-testing adapters with a really goofy grin on my face.
 I'm also building a monster truck to test out some robotics wheels we've got coming up in a few weeks (they drive sideways)!

 I bring this up to point out that a) SparkFun is awesome (you all knew that), and b) we have some really neat things coming up in our catalog.
 If you've missed some of our recent changes, check out our Artemis SparkX line, which includes an RF module, voice recognition, BLE and a bunch of other functionality packed into a 10x15mm board.